philterd/philter/docs/docs/evaluating-performance.md

-# How to Evaluate Philter'ss Performance
+# How to Evaluate Philter's Performance

 A common question we receive is how well does Philter perform?
 Our answer to this question is probably less than satisfactory because it simply depends.
 What does it depend on?
 Philter's performance is heavily dependent upon your individual data.
 Sharing to compare metrics of Philter's performance between different customer datasets is like comparing apples and oranges.